What is Eurothane insulation?

 - Environmentally Friendly Product - In the big picture this insulation reduces carbon dioxide emissions and contributes to reducing fossil fuel usage and the help in the crusade against global warming.
 In its production and in the product itself, no material harmful to the environment is used, and no noxious fumes or damaging gases are created (achieves an overall ‘A’ rating in the Green Specification Guide.

 It doesn’t degrade over time so continues to give you the same outstanding insulating performance to last the lifetime of the building.
-Also because it is a ridged board it will not sag or move once installed, as this can cause insulation voids in the building envelope.
+Also because it is a rigid board it will not sag or move once installed (sagging insulation can cause insulation voids in the building envelope).

 Eurothane is easily cut, very easily with just a hand saw and very little effort.

-Eurothane is perfectly safe to handle (and does not irritate).
+Eurothane is perfectly safe to handle and does not irritate (unlike glass fibre insulation).